B--B/Radio_105_Unofficial/Readme.md

 * The radio streaming can be controlled with wearable devices or Android Auto
 * Can be installed on android TV --> Tested with Android TV emulator
 * Compatible with wearable devices --> Tested with Wear OS emulator and with Xiaomi Band 4 and 5
-* Fully compatible with Android 12
+* Fully compatible with Android 12 and Material you
 * The version downloadable from Play Store use the new [Android App Bundle](https://developer.android.com/platform/technology/app-bundle) format

 <br />